smwaqas89/NCA-AIIO-Associate/readme.md

 ---

-# 🖥️ NVIDIA A100 Tensor Core GPU — Detailed Specifications & Infrastructure Notes (NCA-AIIO)
+# 🖥️ NVIDIA A100 Tensor Core GPU

 The NVIDIA A100 is a flagship data-center GPU designed for AI, high-performance computing (HPC), and large-scale training/inference workloads.
 This section breaks down its architecture, features, and what they mean for AI infrastructure and operations.